AutodeskGames/stingray-docs/source/stingray_help/reference/plugins.md

 Stingray includes standard plug-ins for several middleware game technologies, both from Autodesk and from other companies:

-*	Autodesk Beast

-	Beast global illumination technology is implemented in Stingray to let you create natural lighting with little effort.
-Refer to the ~{ Lighting and rendering }~ section of the Stingray documentation for information on working with Beast.

-	For the latest Beast SDK documentation, visit <a href="http://www.autodesk.com/beast-sdkdoc-2015-enu" target="_blank">www.autodesk.com/beast-sdkdoc-2015-enu</a>.

 *	Autodesk Gameware Navigation

 	Autodesk Gameware Navigation is a middleware for Artificial Intelligence (AI) in 3D video games and simulations: it helps your game-controlled characters (NPCs) find and follow paths from place to place in the game world, avoiding collisions with each other and with other dynamic obstacles; and it provides spatial analysis tools for getting information about the game world.
 For help on using this technology in Stingray, refer to the section ~{ AI and pathfinding }~.